 Do You Need To Respond To Grand Jury And Administrative Subpoenas?

-If you are being called before a federal grand jury or you are the target of a grand jury investigation, it is critical to have a subpoena attorney handling your case who is familiar with the process and possesses the skills and resources necessary to effectively defend you.
+If you have been subpoenaed by a federal grand jury to testify or deliver documents, or if you are being investigated by a grand jury, it is critical to have a criminal defense attorney handling your case who is familiar with the process and possesses the skills and resources necessary to effectively defend you

-At the Law Offices of William J. Mauzy in Minneapolis, attorney Bill Mauzy brings more than 30 years of criminal defense experience to these cases.
+At William Mauzy, Attorney at Law in Minneapolis, attorney William Mauzy brings more than 30 years of criminal defense experience to these cases.
 He has successfully tried over 100 criminal cases and has earned a reputation as a defense lawyer capable of achieving the best possible outcome for his clients.

 Receiving an administrative subpoena from the I.R.S., the S.E.C. or another regulatory agency carries the same risks as a grand jury subpoena.

 These subpoenas have become a common part of white collar criminal cases and are issued directly by law enforcement agencies to information holders – usually a third party such as phone companies, Internet providers and financial institutions.
 There are many barriers to challenging these subpoenas in a court of law so it is crucial to have an attorney who is knowledgeable about the federal and state criminal process in order to challenge evidence obtained in this manner.

 For assistance with any federal matter involving grand juries or administrative subpoenas, contact William Mauzy, Attorney at Law, for a free initial consultation.
 You can also reach the Minneapolis grand jury subpoena lawyer you need by email.